dojo/docs/dijit/_Calendar.rst

       }
     </style>

-Programmatic, with a restriction of +/- one week from the current date
+Javascript declaration, with a restriction of +/- one week from the current date

 .. cv-compound::
   :height: 320